How to help your dog adjust to lockdown ending

 All restrictions lifted with many people returning to the office

-- It’s likely many of us who have been working from home will start to return to the office at this point.
-So it’s important that we teach our dogs to cope with being left alone to prevent separation anxiety developing, as many of them will have had very little contact away from us for the past year.
+- It’s likely many of us who have been working from home will start to return to the office.
+So it’s important to teach your dog to cope with being left alone.
+Many of them will have had very little contact away from us for the past year, so start getting them ready now, to prevent separation anxiety developing.

-To help dog owners prepare their dogs for a change in routine, our Dog School is continuing to run training classes online
+To help dog owners prepare their pooches for a change in routine, Dog School have been running training classes online.
+We’re also resuming some of our face to face training classes in May.

-Dog School has supported around 2,000 dog owners through their online classes in January and February this year alone.
+We’ve supported around 3,000 dog owners through their online classes this year alone.

-Book your dog or puppy onto a virtual set of Dog School training classes.
+Book your dog or puppy into Dog School training classes.

-We also offer a selection of free online training videos.
+Take a look at our free online training videos.